-The aggregate fees that Baker Tilly billed to the Company and its subsidiaries in 2023 and 2022 totaled \$1,489,202 and \$909,017, respectively.
-Fees for professional services rendered included fees associated with matters in connection with the audits of the financial statements included in our Annual Reports on Form 10-K including the impacts of recently completed acquisitions; the reviews of the financial statements included in our Quarterly Reports on Form 10-Q; the audits of certain of our subsidiaries or operations typically performed for statutory and regulatory filings or engagements; the audits of internal control over financial reporting as required by Section 404 of the Sarbanes-Oxley Act of 2002; services related to the Florida City Gas acquisition; and the issuance of their consents associated with our registration statements filed with the SEC during 2023.
+The aggregate fees that Baker Tilly billed to the Company and its subsidiaries in 2024 and 2023 totaled \$1,634,969 and \$1,489,202, respectively.
+Fees for professional services rendered included fees associated with matters in connection with the audits of the financial statements included in our Annual Reports on Form 10-K; the reviews of the financial statements included in our Quarterly Reports on Form 10-Q; the audits of certain of our subsidiaries or operations typically performed for statutory and regulatory filings or engagements; the audits of internal control over financial reporting as required by Section 404 of the Sarbanes-Oxley Act of 2002; and the issuance of a comfort letter associated with our ATM equity program.